Did you know...

 - You must retain any and all supporting documents for six years.

-The detailed method in a nutshell:
+The detailed method, in summary:

-- You must have received the T2200S or T2200 form signed by your employer
+- Employees must have received the form or T2200 signed by their employer

 - Eligible expenses include expenses for office supplies used within the context of your work (paper, ink, etc.) and a reasonable portion of utilities, internet access at home, rent payments for tenants (but not mortgage payments for owners) and maintenance and minor repair costs

-- Employment income (T4 and Relevé 1)
+- Employment income (T4 and RL-1)

 - RRSP contributions